termux/termux-gui/Protocol.md

   - longClick
   - focusChange
     - Additional value: focus: whether or not the View now has focus.
-  - key
-    - Additional value: key: the key that was pressed.
   - touch
   - refresh: Refresh triggered in a SwipeRefreshLayout
   - selected: A RadioButton in a RadioButtonGroup has been selected